RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/GlycanResidueSelector.md

 - ### Applications
  - [[GlycanInfo]] - Get information on all glycan trees within a pose
- - [[GlcyanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.
+ - [[GlycanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.

 - ### Other